rdegges/rdegges-blog/articles/2011/devops-django-part-3-the-heroku-way.md

 Title: DevOps Django - Part 3 - The Heroku Way
 Date: 2011-12-18
 Tags: programming, devops, python, django
+Summary:
+    The third part of my DevOps Django series.
+In this article, I discuss Heroku as a best practices solution for deploying Django projects.

 This article is part of a series I'm writing called *DevOps Django*, which